Judith McCulloh: Early life and education

 McCulloh was born in Spring Valley, Illinois, on August 16, 1935 to Henry and Edna Binkele.
 All four of her grandparents were from Germany.
 She was the 100th baby to have been born at the Spring Valley Hospital.
 Her father worked for the railroad in Spring Valley, and the family later moved to Peoria, Illinois where her father got a job working for Caterpillar Tractor.
 She grew up at Northmoor Orchard, not far from Peoria, where her parents had bought an apple orchard and sold apples and cider.
 She graduated from Peoria Central High School.

 She first became interested in folk music in 1954 while attending the National Folk Festival in St. Louis.
 She studied at Cottey College, Ohio Wesleyan University, and Ohio State University.
 The summer before she was to travel to Europe on a Fulbright Fellowship, she attended a Folklore Institute at Indiana University for several weeks.
-That event was "the most exhilarating experience" she had ever had, and influenced her decision to not continue her studies at OSU but instead to enroll in Indiana's folklore program.
-In 1970, she earned her Ph.D. in folklore from Indiana University, with minors in anthropology and linguistics.
+That event was "the most exhilarating experience" she had ever had, and influenced her decision to not continue her studies at Ohio State University but instead to enroll in Indiana's folklore program.
+In 1970, she earned her Ph.D. in folklore from Indiana University Bloomington, with minors in anthropology and linguistics.
 The title of her dissertation was 'In the Pines': The Melodic-Textual Identity of an American Lyric Folksong Cluster, which was a text tune study of the lyric folk song "In the Pines" and the 160 variants and arrangements of the song created up to that time.
 While at Indiana University, she worked as an assistant in the Archives of Traditional Music and was an assistant to the editor of the journal Folklore and Folk Music Archivist.